 In this post, you’ll find information about development during the preschool years, including 3 year old milestones all the way up to 5 year old milestones!

 Kids make SO many rapid developmental gains as they move through the preschool milestones.
 Between the ages of 3 and 5, children refine skills like balance and coordination and they become a lot more confident too.
+We have lots of fun preschool activities at home, at school, and in the therapy room that can help to support these areas of development.

 Here’s what to expect regarding preschool developmental milestones.